UniqueNetwork/unique_docs/docs/tutorials/minting/customizable-nfts.md

 > ✏️ In the `config.js` file, fill in the `collectionId` set provided value.

-Your collection has been created, and you can check it on your [wallet](https://wallet.unique.network/) or on [uniquescan.io](https://uniquescan.io/).
-Your collection doesn't have any NFTs yet, so let's create some.

 ### 6.3 Create NFTs

-We have set the token metadata in the previous steps in the nfts.csv file.
-Check again if it exists.
-After that, execute the following script.

 ```sh:no-line-numbers
 node 3-create-nfts.js